 Security and Authentication

 As a leader in electronic banking, JPMorgan Chase has several years of experience with Internet transactions.
 So it’s our responsibility to maintain the client’s confidence in Foreign Exchange Online as well.
 Our system will aim to take advantage of the highest level of commercially acceptable security available: 128-bit encryption.
+Our system requires three-factor authentication—company ID, user ID and password—in addition to a token card to initiate the transaction.

+It would have sufficed to say that this project is extremely risky and therefore security is going to be of paramount concern (rather than delving into details of 128 bit encrypting, three factor id, etc..
+These specific security features are more appropriate in documents that follow the project charter).

-Our system requires three-factor authentication—company ID, user ID and password—in addition to a token card to initiate the transaction.An authentication token card is a handheld card that generates a unique password each time client logs in to Foreign Exchange Online.
+An authentication token card is a handheld card that generates a unique password each time client logs in to Foreign Exchange Online.
 More secure than traditional IDs and passwords, a token card provides greater assurance that transactions are being performed only by authorized staff at client’s end.

 Project Scope